Creating databases and users on SQL Server

 - Before starting configuration of the product by using the create_bdssa_sqlserver_users.sql script, which is located in the bdssa86<servicepackVersion>external-files.zip: You can download external files from the BMC Electronic Product Distribution (EPD) website.

-- During configuration by using the create_bdssa_sqlserver_db_users.sql script, which you download by clicking the Download Database Scripts button in the postinstallation configuration wizard (see Configuring the product by using the console for details).
+- During configuration by using the create_bdssa_sqlserver_db_users.sql script, which you download by clicking the Download Database Scripts button in the postinstallation configuration wizard (see Configuring-the-product-by-using-the-console for details).

 SQL Server databases and users

 By default, the create_bdssa_sqlserver_users.sql or create_bdssa_sqlserver_db_users.sql script creates the databases shown in the following table.
 You can use different database names from those used in the table examples by modifying the script.
-Make a note of the database names for reference during the
+Make a note of the database names for reference during the BMC Decision Support for Server Automation configuration.

 SQL Server databases